Load and Run MATLAB

 Start MATLAB at the Command Line

 The GUI is often the recommended interface where it is offered.
-The GUI provides ways to set up SLURM jobs through the Parallel Computing Toolbox, which will be discussed later.
+SLURM jobs can be set up through the Parallel Computing Toolbox, which will be discussed later.
 The resources required to run the GUI and those required to run a job submitted to SLURM are separate, so do not worry if the maximum allocation time for a MATLAB GUI session is much less than the limit for a SLURM job.

 Type-along